Industrial Hemp Western Australia Association Inc

 Committee History

-With respect, love and gratitude we acknowledge and remember the efforts of all our previous committee members.
+We acknowledge and remember the efforts of all our previous committee members.

 Previous Committee 2021-22: Armando Formica (Chair) David Chick (Vice), Brigit Anderson (Secretary), Matthew Watson (Treasurer), Georgina Wilkinson, Gail Stubber, Samantha Richardson, Matthew Madlener, Lisa Molcher, Ken Power and Alison Rogers.